yelosan/licenses.markdown/CC-BY-4.0-legal.markdown

 # Attribution 4.0 International (CC-BY-4.0)

-(Copied from [Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode) and converted to markdown on 2023-02-12.)
+(Copied from [Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode) and converted to markdown on 2023-02-12 (see: [licenses.markdown](https://codeberg.org/yelosan/licenses.markdown)).)

 ---